International-Data-Spaces-Association/idsa/graduation_scheme/Sandbox_Annual_Review.md

 Additionally, the TSC might recommend that you apply for Incubation stage.
 This requires extra work and due diligence so it’s not a possible outcome directly from this lightweight annual review.

-It is fine for projects to stay in the Sandbox indefinitely while it is still active, but if a pro-ject has genuinely stalled we can save everyone’s effort by archiving it.
+It is fine for projects to stay in the Sandbox indefinitely while it is still active, but if a project has genuinely stalled we can save everyone’s effort by archiving it.

 ## Annual review contents

 Your annual review should answer the following questions:
 -	Include a link to your project’s devstats page.
-We will be looking for signs of con-sistent or increasing contribution activity.
+We will be looking for signs of consistent or increasing contribution activity.
 Please feel free to add commentary to add colour to the numbers and graphs we will see on devstats.
 -	How many maintainers do you have, and which organizations are they from?
 (Feel free to link to an existing MAINTAINERS file if appropriate.)
 -	What do you know about adoption, and how has this changed since your last re-view / since you joined Sandbox?
 If you can list companies that are end users of your project, please do so.
 (Feel free to link to an existing ADOPTERS file if appro-priate.)
 -	How has the project performed against its goals since the last review?
 (We won't penalize you if your goals changed for good reasons.)